-In 2019 Trappeniers started a new research phase with residencies in Belgium and the Netherlands throughout 2019 and 2020.
-An update of upcoming projects will be announced in June 2020.
+In 2019 Trappeniers started a new research phase for the next performance with residencies in Belgium and the Netherlands throughout 2019 and 2020.
+In 2020 he started to work on the outside installation Observatory.

 In 2018, Trappeniers worked on AntennA and Ellipsis: a complementary diptych consisting of an installation in the public space and a theatre performance in the black box.
 Both works relate about the relationship between human and technology, and the mutual (mis)communication that arises from it, while having a different focus.
 How do technological possibilities influence the communication between people?
 And how do we as humans handle the rapid technological evolutions?

 Both the installation and the performance were on tour in 2018, 2019 and 2020.